-Here are some of the known risks related to some of these devices:
+Despite their effectiveness, here are a few known issues related to some of these devices:

-- Water softeners connected to the tap or water intake increase the amount of sodium (salt). - Charcoal filters (with or without silver) can increase the amount of some bacteria.

-These devices are also difficult to clean.
+- Water softeners increase the amount of sodium (salt) in the water. - Charcoal filters (with or without silver) can increase the quantity of certain bacteria if they are not used, maintained, or replaced according to the manufacturer's recommendations. - Some of these devices can be difficult to clean.

-If you use one for your family, in addition to cleaning it properly, you need to remember to change the filter or membrane regularly, according to the manufacturer's instructions.
+If you use one of these devices for your family, in addition to cleaning it properly, you need to remember to change the filter or membrane regularly, according to the manufacturer's instructions.